-Drives

-This tab details the type of drives as well as the host or the library where the drive resides.
-The tab provides the host names that are associated with each drive as well as information about virtual tape libraries, shared drives, and vaulted drives.
+Tab Description Report type Drives Details the type of drives and the host or the library where the drive resides.
+Lists the host names that are associated with each drive as well as information about virtual tape libraries, shared drives, and vaulted drives.
+Traditional Interpreting the Results Explains how to examine the report and how to reconcile the information in the report with your actual environment.
+Traditional and capacity

-Interpreting the results

-This tab provides a general overview of how to reconcile the information in the report which your actual environment.